 Audio Comparison Using MFCC and DTW

-In this article we will be looking at audio comparison using MFCC (Mel-Frequency Cepstral Coefficients) and DTW (Dynamic Time Warping).
+In this article, we will be looking at audio comparison using MFCC (Mel-Frequency Cepstral Coefficients) and DTW (Dynamic Time Warping).
 Unlike many other algorithms, this one does not require you to use machine learning and relies purely on mathematical calculations.
 We will go through each significant step of the process and document what is being done, starting from feeding in two samples and ending up with a value ranging from 0 to 1 that shows how similar these samples are.
-At the end we will evaluate some pros and cons when using this algorithm.
+At the end, we will evaluate some pros and cons when using this algorithm.

 Overview